V-Sekai/manuals/decisions/20240410-data-storage-elixir.md

 ### 2. Configure Etso for ETS

-Etso will be used to manage temporary, in-memory data structures with Ecto schemas in Elixir applications.
+Etso will manage temporary, in-memory data structures with Ecto schemas in Elixir applications.
 This is ideal for quick data manipulation and caching.

 ```elixir
 defmodule MyApp.Cache do